-- 1. Choose the Settings icon in the main menu, press ok. - 2.
-Choose "Resettable registers" (Rst.Reg on the display), press ... - 3.
+- 1. Choose the Settings icon in the main menu, press OK. - 2.
+Choose "Resettable registers" (Rst.Reg on the display), press on the display). - 3.
 The display will show the different registers to reset.
 Depending on the meter type, the available choices are:

 Register On the display

 Active Energy Imported Total Act.Imp

 Active Energy Exported Total Act.Exp

 Reactive Energy Imported Total Rea.Imp

 Reactive Energy Exported Total Rea.Exp

+Reset all All